Kindle Tips and Tricks: 10 Features Every Reader Should Know

 And I do mean to check it and act on it, I once missed Elena Ferrante’s The Days of Abandonment when it was on Kindle Deals for $1.99.

-If you’re a Kindle Unlimited reader, I’ve also shared a list you’ll love, 5 Kindle Unlimited Books That’ll Make You Laugh, Cry, and Escape Reality.
+If you’re a Kindle Unlimited reader, I’ve also shared multiple KU lists you’ll love, my favorites are:

 Ever bought a book, read 20 pages, and realized it wasn’t for you?
 Happens to all of us.
 Kindle lets you preview books for free.